-Thank you for your interest in the Department of Chemical Engineering at CMU for your graduate studies!
-In order to apply to our graduate programs, prospective students must have completed a four-year degree in chemical engineering or a related discipline at a recognized university with a better than B average.
-Master’s degree applicants are accepted and enrolled for both fall and spring semesters.
+Thank you for your interest in the Department of Chemical Engineering at Carnegie Mellon for your graduate studies!
+In order to apply to our graduate programs, you must have completed a bachelor's degree in chemical engineering or a related science or engineering discipline.

 Apply now!